Debt Consolidation Programs: How They Work and Best Options for 2026

 • Reduced available credit during program enrollment

-Most consumers see their credit scores improve within 6-12 months of starting a debt consolidation program, with continued improvement throughout the program duration.
-By completion, many participants have scores 50-100 points higher than when they started, assuming no new negative marks appear.
+Most consumers see their credit scores improve within 6 to 12 months of starting a debt consolidation program, with continued improvement throughout the program duration.
+By completion, many participants have scores 50 to 100 points higher than when they started, assuming no new negative marks appear.

 Nonprofit vs. For-Profit Debt Consolidation Programs

-Choosing between nonprofit and for-profit debt consolidation programs involves understanding key differences in cost, service quality, and consumer protections.
+Choosing between nonprofit and for-profit programs involves understanding key differences in cost, service quality, and consumer protections.

 Service Quality and Consumer Protections